th2zz/thumbnailapp/README.md

   - ```shell
     make build_dev
     ```
-- build test image (used for running unit test in container)
+- build test image (used for running unit test in a dedicated container)
   - ```shell
     make build_test
     ```